jpolvora/dotenvyjs/README.md

 # dotenvyjs

-DotEnvyJs is a wrapper utility around envalid and dotconfig
+DotEnvyJs is a wrapper utility around `envalid` and `dotconfig`.

+It turns out that this utility reads a .env.example file and converts the instructions into an object that will be sent to `envalid`

 ## Installation